ismaelsb/ElectoralSpace/ElectoralSpace.md

 ```
 ## [1] 0.08835821
 ```

-Differences are only observed in the boundaries because we have not considered parties ties in the distance functions.
+Differences are only observed in the boundaries because we have not considered the way ties break when using the distance functions.